foo123/tico/README.md

         })

-    // middlewares are same for main domain and all subdomains ->middleware(function( $next ) {
+    // middlewares are same for main domain and all subdomains and all ports ->middleware(function( $next ) {

         // post process, eg create cache files from response